Friday / December 28 / 2018

 Act II, scene iv, is the last before the storm, and it’s a doozy.
 Lear finds Kent stocked and, after the final confrontation with Regan and Goneril, stalks off into the night and the elements, much to Gloucester’s dismay.
 We worked the scene unit-by-unit, with our first pause being just before Lear’s return with Gloucester.

-As this first part of the scene stumbled along, a man who is making a huge effort to balance his (very vocal) enthusiasm with the ensemble’s needs sat beside me and whispered his ideas for making the blocking less of a jumble, particularly as regarded the Fool’s actions.
+As this first part of the scene stumbled along, a man who is making a huge effort to balance his (very vocal) enthusiasm with the ensemble’s needs sat beside me and told me his ideas for making the blocking less of a jumble, particularly as regarded the Fool’s actions.
 When we paused and asked the actors how the scene had gone, our Lear replied that it had felt crowded, and I asked the guy next to me to share his ideas.
 He jumped up to walk through some of them.
 This proved a little complicated, but our Kent caught on immediately and joined the demonstration.

 We started getting hung up, again, on the placement of the upstage wall.
 Because we’re in the gym, the set-up is very flexible, and, while that’s generally a positive thing, it comes with some challenges for this highly analytical ensemble.
 Some folks noticed that actors seemed to be hovering close to that wall and suggested shrinking the playing space to force them further downstage.
 I countered that that would be a problem no matter what, that shrinking the space might actually make it worse, and that the best thing for us to do would likely be to regularly remind each other not to be afraid of the audience.
 Though there was some more back and forth, we ultimately decided to leave the set-up alone, at least for now, and see if we could make it work.